hasub0b/lilygo-epd47-RandomImageBox/README.md

 E-paper and arduino tinkering project using https://github.com/Xinyuan-LilyGO/LilyGo-EPD47

+<sub>NOTE: Original idea was to fetch new picture data from web but without a sd card I wasn't able to do this.
+Also the chip alone can only store about 4 pictures</sub>

 ## The project
 The goal of this project was to create a box and display a random image on the e-paper by opening the box